owenpb/kitaev_clusters/docs/source/tutorial.rst

 Each unit cell of the honeycomb lattice consists of two sites.
 For a lattice with :math:`L=12` sites, we can choose a geometry with :math:`L_x=3` unit cells in the x-direction, and :math:`L_y=2` unit cells in the y-direction.
 Then we will call the function ``get_neighbors`` to get a list of site pairs along each of the three bond directions of the honeycomb lattice.
-After this, we call the function ``translation_order_list`` to get a list of all permutations of :math:`L` sites which are equivalent via honeycomb lattice symmetries:
+After this, we call the function ``lattice_translations`` to get a list of all permutations of :math:`L` sites which are equivalent via honeycomb lattice symmetries:

 .. code-block::